 Stage hypnotists have given this powerful meditative tool a bad rap.
-The truth is: We’ve been using hypnosis for hundreds of years in therapy settings.
-In fact, a body of research suggests hypnosis isn’t just a powerful tool for managing anxiety; in some cases, hypnotherapy can help sufferers beat anxiety entirely.
+The truth is: We’ve been using hypnotherapy for hundreds of years in therapy settings.
+In fact, a body of research suggests hypnosis isn’t just a powerful tool for managing social anxiety; in some cases, hypnotherapy can help sufferers beat all forms of anxiety entirely.

 But why is that?
 How does hypnosis work?
 And more importantly, how can people who experience anxiety get started using hypnosis right now?

-Anxiety, for many sufferers, is the result of automatic thinking.
-We find ourselves in a stressful situation, and our palms might start to sweat and thoughts begin to race.
+Social anxiety, for many sufferers, is the result of automatic thinking.
+We find ourselves in a stressful social situation, and our palms might start to sweat and thoughts begin to race.
 We feel anxious.

 In other words, it’s all automatic.

-The stressful stimuli – whether a worry about money, a social situation, etc. – sends an electrical charge to the brain.
+The stressful stimuli – whether a first date, or an office holiday party – sends an electrical charge to the brain.
 And there, subconsciously, the mind jumps into action and tells the body how to react.

-A hypnotherapy plan can help us reduce or eliminate these automatic, subconscious responses, empower us to be more in tune with our emotions, and help us release past traumas that bring on stress and anxious thinking.
+In short, a hypnotherapy plan can help us reduce or eliminate these automatic, subconscious responses, empower us to be more in tune with our emotions, have greater control over our thoughts, and help us release past traumas that bring on stress and anxious thinking.

 Here’s the problem: Most of us are unfamiliar with hypnosis.
 It’s a foreign subject, and we don’t have the slightest clue how to get started.